Perpetue/Bank-Account-Project/README.md

-# BANK ANCCOUNT PROJECT
+# BANK ACCOUNT PROJECT
 ### 18.01.2019
-## By PERPETUE MUHAWENIMANA
+## By Perpetue Muhawenimana
 ### Description
 I create a bank account application ,that will enable the users to create a bank account, deposit and withdraw money from the account.
 ### User Stories